LAGI 2027 Halifax/Kjipuktuk

-SALT’s inaugural project is a partnership with The Land Art Generator Initiative (LAGI), an international non-profit known for pioneering low-carbon energy and water infrastructures that double as inspiring cultural landmarks.
+SALT’s inaugural project is a partnership with the Land Art Generator Initiative (LAGI), an international non-profit known for pioneering low-carbon energy and water infrastructures that double as inspiring cultural landmarks.

 Working in collaboration with local communities, LAGI aims to create regenerative artworks that highlight the creative possibilities of a post-carbon future.

-the international design competition
+The international design competition.

-what is Africville?
+What is Africville?

 Africville was a close‐knit black community in the north end of Halifax for over 120 years.
 The people of Africville had ownership and a strong sense of community.
-The city demolished Africville in the 1960s, and many of its residents have been fighting for justice ever since.

-Today the Africville Heritage Trust are the future and environmentally-minded stewards of the remaining land, with exciting plans afoot for a waterfront renewal project, a marina and sailing school and a new interpretation centre
+The city demolished Africville in the 1960s.
+Today the Africville Heritage Trust are the future and environmentally-minded stewards of the remaining land, with exciting plans afoot for a waterfront renewal project, a marina and sailing school and a new interpretation centre.

-LAGI 2027 is a first for Canada
+LAGI 2027 is a first for Canada.

 SALT shares the Africville Heritage Trust's community values, which celebrate: